OpenEvalProject/evals/manuscripts/elife-08716/v2/manuscript.md

 For the CRISPR adaptation process in vivo, integration occurs at the junction between the first repeat and the leader sequence, which immediately suggests a role for sequence specificity in the reaction.
 It has also been suggested that CRISPR repeat sequences, which are often palindromic, form four-way DNA junctions in supercoiled DNA, acting as a recognition signal for Cas1, a possibility that is supported by the observation that EcoCas1 can cut four-way DNA junctions in vitro (Babu et al., 2011), and the finding that spacer integration in a plasmid lacking a CRISPR locus occurs preferentially next to a palindromic site (Nuñez et al., 2015).
 However, a palindrome alone is not sufficient to support spacer insertion in E. coli in vivo (Arslan et al., 2014), and this also holds for the type II CRISPR system of Streptococcus thermophilus (Wei et al., 2015), suggesting that local sequence helps determine the integration site.
 Furthermore, some CRISPR repeat families, including many in archaea, have little or no palindromic nature and thus cannot form stable hairpin structures (Kunin et al., 2007).
 Cas1 therefore might be expected to act as a sequence specific integrase, although local DNA structure could also play a part.

-In support of this hypothesis, both
+In support of this hypothesis, both S. solfataricus and E. coli Cas1 catalyse a disintegration reaction with distinct, sequence specific properties.
+In particular, there is a clear preference for a guanine at position +1, corresponding to the first nucleotide of the repeat, suggesting that this residue is recognised specifically in the active site of Cas1.
+The specificity is particularly strong for EcoCas1, consistent with the presence of a guanine in the repeat sequence at the +1 site in both plus and minus strands.
+Preference for a guanine at the +1 nucleotide for EcoCas1 catalysed integration events has also been observed (Nuñez et al., 2015).
+For SsoCas1, a guanine at this position was preferred over a cytosine, which is the nucleotide present at the +1′ position on the minus strand, by a factor of five.
+Although the −1 position might also be expected to play a role in the selection of integration sites, deep sequencing data for integration catalysed by EcoCas1 revealed no sequence preference at this position (Nuñez et al., 2015).
+In agreement with this finding, we observed little evidence for sequence discrimination at the −1 position for the disintegration reactions catalysed by either enzyme, with the exception that EcoCas1 disfavours cytosine at this position (Figure 6B).
+A cytosine at position −1 is the expected residue on the minus strand, suggesting that the disintegration reaction may better reflect the reversal of integration at site 1 in the leader-repeat junction.
+Deep sequencing data for integration reactions catalysed by EcoCas1 in vitro did reveal a marked preference for a guanine at position −2 in the integration site (Nuñez et al., 2015).
+This corresponds well with the −2 position in the plus strand, which is part of the leader sequence and is a guanine in E. coli, but cannot hold for the minus strand where the −2′ position is inherently variable in nature.
+Disintegration of substrates mimicking the integration intermediates relevant for the integration of spacer 3 into the E. coli CRISPR array reinforce these conclusions, with site 1 on the plus strand processed significantly more quickly than site 2 on the bottom strand (Figure 9).
+Taken together, both the disintegration specificity and the deep sequencing data for integration support the hypothesis that integration is targeted to the leader-repeat 1 junction on the plus strand at least in part by the inherent sequence specificity of Cas1, which presumably involves specific recognition of these bases within the active site of the enzyme (Figure 10).

 ![Figure 10.](https://cdn.elifesciences.org/articles/08716/elife-08716-fig10-v2.jpg)

-**Figure 10.:** E. coli Cas1.The Cas 1-2 complex integrates new spacers via two joining reactions (1 and 2) at either end of the first CRISPR repeat, which differ in their sequence context.
+**Figure 10.:** The Cas 1-2 complex integrates new spacers via two joining reactions (1 and 2) at either end of the first CRISPR repeat, which differ in their sequence context.
 Disintegration activity by E. coli Cas1 shows clear preference for the sequence at site 1, with the guanines at position +1 and −2 particularly important.
 At site 2, the sequence context is not optimal for disintegration in vitro, leading to slower reaction rates.
-In the active site of Cas1, these nucleobases likely make specific interactions with catalytic residues, and the DNA duplex structure may be distorted.DOI: http://dx.doi.org/10.7554/eLife.08716.017
+In the active site of Cas1, these nucleobases likely make specific interactions with catalytic residues, and the DNA duplex structure may be distorted.

 For E. coli integration reactions in vitro, a marked preference for cytosine over thymine at the 3′ end of the protospacer was observed (Nuñez et al., 2015).
 Furthermore, protospacers with a cytosine at the 3′ end were preferentially incorporated into the minus strand at the junction between repeat 1 and spacer 1.
 These data are consistent with the requirement for protospacers to supply the final cytosine of the repeat on the minus strand during integration (Swarts et al., 2012).
 The deep sequencing data also revealed a marked preference for adenine over thymine at the 3′ end of the protospacer (Nuñez et al., 2015).
 For disintegration by EcoCas1, we observed a clear preference for adenine or cytosine at the equivalent position, whilst thymine did not support the disintegration reaction (Figure 8).
 Thus EcoCas1 appears to recognise the nucleotide at the 3′ end of the incoming DNA, although no such discrimination was observed for SsoCas1.
 A dinucleotide sequence ‘AA’ motif over-represented at the 3′ end of protospacers incorporated in E. coli strain BL21 has been described previously (Yosef et al., 2013).